-Fourteen students will have the honor and responsibility to represent one of the Security Council Countries in the United Nations.
+Fifteen students will have the honor and responsibility to represent one of the Security Council Countries in the United Nations.
 Security Council delegates MUST HAVE ATTENDED ONE HIGH SCHOOL MODEL UNITED NATIONS CONFERENCE PRIOR TO THIS ONE.
 Each delegate will be required to submit four research papers on topics (assigned via email) relevant to the participating countries and the UN as a whole.
-Failure to complete this assignment prevents students from attending the conference.
-Failure to complete this assignment on time disqualifies students from awards and running for office.
+Failure to complete this assignment disqualifies students from awards and running for office.